evisions/webdataconnector/docs/wdc_cors.md

 {:toc}

-**Note**: For information about how to use the Web Data Connector simulator to help debug errors, including CORS errors, see [Debugging in the Simulator and Tableau]({{ site.baseurl }}/docs/wdc_debugging).
+**Note**: For information about how to use the Web Data Connector simulator to help debug errors, including CORS errors, see [Debugging in the Simulator and MAPS]({{ site.baseurl }}/docs/wdc_debugging).

 Make requests through a proxy server {#proxy-server}